-Multiple users have reported an error related to PVP.net patcher kernel when they’re playing one of the most popular games out there, League of Legends.
-If this has happened to you too, you know how frustrating it can get.
+Multiple users have reported an error related to PVP.net patcher kernel when they’re playing one of the most popular and optimized games out there, League of Legends.
+If you’re a hard core gamer with those aesthetically gorgeous microphones and gaming mouse, who is also facing the same issue then you know how frustrating it can get.
 But luckily, there is something that can be done about it.
 So assuming that you have not yet bashed your head into your monitors, take a breather and follow this guide.
 In this post, you will find 5 ways to fix the “PvP.net Patcher Kernel Has Stopped Working” error.
 Give them all try, one after the other.
 Let’s get started.

 How to Fix PvP.net Patcher Kernel has Stopped Working Issue